-On September 20, 2020, an amendment to the loan's nominal interest rate was agreed between the Shareholders and the Company, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
+On September 20, 2020, an amendment to the loan's nominal interest rate was agreed between the Shareholders and CCC, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
 The amendment was effective starting September 21, 2020 until maturity of loan.
-The change on the interest rate was assessed by the Group as a substantial modification which resulted in the derecognition of the old loans and recognition of new financial liabilities.
+The change on the interest rate was assessed by CCC as a substantial modification which resulted in the derecognition of the old loans and recognition of new financial liabilities.
 Gain on loan restructuring recognized on loans from SMIC, APHC and Alakor amounted to P336,635, P30,001 and P7,396, respectively in 2020 (see Note 27).
 The total gain on loan restructuring attributable to the shareholders in the 2020 consolidated statement of comprehensive income amounted to P374,032.

-The interest expense recognized on the said loans, excluding amortization of debt issue costs, amounted to P318,401, P404,697 and P431,120 in 2021, 2020 and 2019, respectively (see Note 26).
-The amortization of debt issue costs recognized amounted to nil, P32,046 and P111,784 in 2021, 2020 and 2019, respectively.
-The total accrued interest payable amounted to P9,975 and P9,213 as at December 31, 2021 and 2020, respectively (see Note 14).
+The interest expense recognized on the said loans, excluding amortization of debt issue costs, amounted to P318,401 and P404,697 in 2021 and 2020, respectively (see Note 26).
+The full amortization of debt issue costs recognized amounted to P32,046 in 2020.
+The total interest payable amounted to P9,975 as at December 31, 2021 (see Note 14).

-The carrying value of the loans as at December 31, 2021 and 2020 amounted to \$\P\$5,526,604 and \$\P\$5,782,287, respectively.
+The carrying value of the loans as at December 31, 2021 amounted to ₱5,526,604.